 If you detect a decrease in your order session rate, or if your order session rate is lower than the category average, you must act quickly to resolve the problem.
 There’s a good probability your product’s ranking is poor.
 You’ll need to discover the proper keywords for your listing most of the time.

 Use a keyword tool to uncover possible keywords for your listing.
 Not sure what keywords to use?
 Discover which keywords your rivals are ranking for.
-To boost your ranking and sales, target them in your listings and advertising efforts.
+Target them in your listings and advertising efforts to boost your ranking and sales.

 Returning to the order session percentage, analyzing the data will reveal which goods are the most and least successful.